Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation: Markov chains and Markov renewal process

 To describe the evolution of $R(t)$, we define $\T_{IJ}(s,t)$ as the probability for $R(t)$ to be in $J$ at time $s+t$, assuming there was a jump into $I$ at time $s$.
 That is,

 where we use the shorthand $s_- = s-\tau$.

 The introduction of decorrelation times allows the underlying Markov process to reach a local equilibrium within each macrostate.
 Conceptually, when $\tau_J$ is large enough, $X(t)$ loses memory of how it entered $J$ by the time that $R(t)$ jumps into macrostate $J$.
-This makes $R(t)$ into a MRP, which means it has the Markov property at jump times.
+This makes $R(t)$ into a MRP, which means it has the Markov property at jump times~\cite{agarwal2020arbitrarily}.
+Note that $R(t)$ does not retain information about what occurs on timescales shorter than the decorrelation times and $\tau$.
+This is a modeling assumption that may lead to the loss of relevant dynamical information if important transition events occur on such timescales.
+On the other hand, information loss will be minimal when the typical residence time in a macrostate is much longer than both $\tau$ and the decorrelation time.